alisoltani/UdacityCarND-Project4/README.md

 In this function, I first split the image and do a histogram on the bottom half, to find an appropriate starting position.
 ![alt text][image6]

-Once that is done, I discard outlier points in the image (which are more than 1.5 standard deviations away from this value), to help reduce false positives.
-After that I start from the bottom of the image and generate rectangles, and find lane line pixels in those rectangles.
+Once that is done, I start from the bottom of the image and generate rectangles, and find lane line pixels in those rectangles.
 I use the mean value of the pixels to update the base value position of the lanes, to be able to track curves.
 Once all windows are generated, I fit my lane lines with a 2nd order polynomial like this

 ![alt text][image7]